2514millerj/vscode-meerkatio/README.md

 - Ping yourself when your terminal command completes
 - Send your phone an SMS text message when your long running Jupyter Notebook cell completes
-- Generate a system tray notification when your test suite completes while you have a different window open
+- Generate a system notification when your test suite completes while you have a different window open
 - Slack yourself an update on your build pipeline while you are taking your dog for a walk so you know when to head back

 ## Quickstart